spirit01/ensemble-fit_docker_version/README.rst

 Examples
 ========
-Run all experimetns:
+**Verify that you have a docker running and create docker image:**
+(You can use sudo or docker group).

+Image without GAJOE is saved on DockerHub, thus it is fast and easy to use it.

+Image with GAJOE must be build on your own

+- sudo docker build -t ensamble_gajoe .

+**run docker image:**

+Image has default setting and anticipated testing with parametrs:
+ - n = 10, k = 5, r = 3, experimentdata = /home/data/experimental_data/exp.dat, output = /home/ensemble-test/results/, preserve, verbose = 3 and tolerance = 1
+ - docker run -it -v /home/petrahrozkova/Dokumenty/ensemble-fit_docker_version/data:/home/data -v /home/petrahrozkova/Dokumenty/ensemble-fit_docker_version/src:/home/ensemble-test ensembleRun all experimetns:

 In /home/ensemble-test/src/ run all method from cinfig.ini:
 ./run_script_ensemble -d ../foxs_curves/ -n 10 -k 5 -r 3 --tolerance 0 --verbose 3 --preserve --experimentdata ../experimental_data/exp.dat --output ../results/

-Run just one method, for example ensemble-fit.
+.Run just one method, for example ensemble-fit.
 You must turn on ensemble-fit method in config.ini.

 ./saxs_experiment.py -d ../foxs_curves/ -n 10 -k 5 -r 3 --tolerance 0 --verbose 3 --preserve --experimentdata ../experimental_data/exp.dat --output ../results/ --method ensemble
 --------------------